Skip to content

 Solve 67 x 8 using the expanded method

-If you want to know more about using partitioning to solve problems have a look at lesson 2 of our Year 4 Maths scheme ‘Multiplication and Division Methods’.
+If you want to know more about using partitioning to solve problems look at lesson 2 of our Year 4 Maths scheme ‘Multiplication and Division Methods’.

 This ready-to-teach lesson pack introduces using the expanded method (and lots of other methods!) to solve multiplication problems.
 It contains detailed planning, informative teaching slides, and engaging worksheets all designed to cover Year 4 Maths National Curriculum objectives.

-We can use short multiplication to multiply any number by a one-digit number.
+Short multiplication methods can be used to multiply any number by a one-digit number.
 Working from right to left, the ONES, TENS, HUNDREDS, and so on are multiplied.
-If the product of sum is more than 9 we carry the number.
+If the product of sum is more than 9 the number is carried.

-Can you solve 95 x 6 using short multiplication?
+Can you solve 95 x 6 using the expanded method?
 Use the example below to help you.

 Solving problems using the short multiplication method